-Tulane’s Unified Commencement is an event like no other.
+Tulane’s University Commencement Ceremony is an event like no other.
 It’s a moment that brings all Tulanians—students, parents, grandparents, faculty, staff, alumni and administrators—together not only to celebrate, but honor the hard work and dedication of students as they receive their diplomas and become our newest alumni.

 Krewe du TU is the staff volunteer force that makes commencement a reality.
 The krewe includes teams that coordinate both front and back of house event production, including gate greeters, wheelchair ushers, program ushers, student line-up, platform party robing and faculty robing.